Government agencies regulatory agenda

-Twice each year, government agencies publish the regulatory agenda — a robust to-do list signifying their goals for the c
+Twice each year, government agencies publish the regulatory agenda — a robust to-do list signifying their goals for the coming months.

-Here are a few items to keep on your radar:
+Here are a few items to keep on your radar by agency:

 ERISA: The DOL is looking for input in response to Executive Order 13847, Strengthening Retirement Security in America, and to explore ways to reduce the costs and burdens imposed on employers and other plan fiduciaries responsible for the production and distribution of retirement plan disclosures required under title I of the Employee Retirement Income Security Act (ERISA).
 The DOL is also seeking out ways to make these disclosures more understandable and useful for participants and beneficiaries.
 Proposed rule scheduled for December 2019.